STORY 53:58 listening time

 The episode opens in year seven of Odysseus’ long, largely undocumented sojourn on Calypso’s island.
 Odysseus is longing for home, apparently unmoved by the promise of immortality with a goddess.
 Up on Mount Olympus: Athena pleads Odysseus’ case, Zeus relents, and Hermes is sent to Calypso’s island with orders that “Odysseus must be set free”.
 And as the episode concludes, Odysseus the master wordsmith engages in careful rhetorical diplomacy, tactfully soothing the wounded pride (and the jealousy) of a most-unhappy goddess.

-First, I provide a primer on Athena, the goddess of “metis wisdom”.
-I tell her origin story, and explain how Athena – a cunning, crafty, situational pragmatist – is truly her mother’s daughter.
+First, I provide a primer on Athena, the goddess of metis wisdom.
 Next, I discuss Athena’s special relationship with Odysseus: a relationship which will dominate the remaining episodes of our story.
-Finally, I clarify how Athena’s “metis wisdom” differs profoundly from the “moral wisdom” of our favorite contemporary magical beings: Gandalf, Obi-Wan Kenobi, and Dumbledore.
+Finally, I clarify how Athena’s metis wisdom differs profoundly from the “moral wisdom” of our favorite magical beings: Merlin, Gandalf, Obi-Wan Kenobi, and Dumbledore.

 RELATED IMAGES